 What type of meditation does the Center for Meditation Science teach?

-The program teaches Evidence-based Meditation which is based on a five-step systematic practice of bringing mindfulness into focus.
+The program teaches Focused Awareness Meditation, an Evidence-based Meditation which combines mindfulness with the essential component of concentration, making it a complete meditation.
+It is based on a five-step systematic practice of bringing mindfulness into focus.

 What is the purpose of national certification?

 - Establishes minimum knowledge and competency standards for Meditation as a practice,

 - Assures the public that the certified meditation specialist has completed all eligibility requirements to earn a credential verifying he/she has achieved the level of knowledge and competency required for practice of meditation as a therapy, and